Phil0s/PhillipMAJORWORJ/README.md

 - All other branches should contain parts of the game I worked on accoridng to the branch name (e.g the branch Main Menu would be when I was working on the main menu)

 Current Branch: (I will put the current branch I am working on under this title, don't worry I will update this regularly)
- - currently i am working on
+ - currently i am working on "Home" branch